NanoTek Warrior: Story

 Like many shoot 'em ups, NanoTek Warrior doesn't have any storytelling, aside from the manual of the game.

 The story is set in a future in which the world's nanorobots have gained sentience and are rebelling against humanity.

 Development

 Tetragon developed their own graphic libraries for the game.

 Print advertisements for NanoTek Warrior featured a graphic image of a person with his eyelids torn off, complete with torn flesh and blood where the lids had been.
 Answering negative reactions to the ad, Virgin Interactive's vice president of marketing stated, "Rather than opt for the route of glorifying death or exploiting profanity, we chose with NanoTek Warrior to simply utilize an eye-catching (no pun intended) comedic play on the video game cliché of 'blink and you'll miss it'.
 It is in no way intended to be offensive."
-Electronic Gaming Monthly named it "Worst Print Ad" in their 1998 Video Game Buyer's Guide (beating out even the EagleMax ad which showed a screaming young man drenched in what appeared to be semen).
+Electronic Gaming Monthly named it "Worst Print Ad" in their 1998 Video Game Buyer's Guide (beating out the EagleMAX flight stick ad which showed a screaming young man drenched in eagle feces).
 They commented, "We almost tossed our cookies the first time we saw this one."